|

 in-class exercises and homeworks, augmented with a range of special

-packages and lilbraries, such as the Natural Language ToolKit (NLTK)
+packages and libraries, such as the Natural Language ToolKit (NLTK)

 for text processing and PyTorch for Neural Networks.
 Students'